Comparisons12 min read

 Fidelity

 Fidelity has been around since 1946, and at this point they don't need to prove anything to anyone.
-What's remarkable — and honestly kind of impressive for a company that's nearly 80 years old — is that they've actually kept up with fintech challengers rather than resting on their legacy.
+But what's actually impressive — especially for a company that's nearly 80 years old — is how they've genuinely kept up with fintech challengers instead of just resting on their legacy.
 Their ZERO index funds (literally 0.00% expense ratio) still represent some of the most cost-efficient investing vehicles on the market in 2026.
 No marketing gimmick, no fine print.
 Just zero.

 Key Features

-• Fidelity ZERO Index Funds — FZROX, FZILX, and friends carry 0% expense ratios.
-Full stop, nothing beats this.
+• Fidelity ZERO Index Funds — FZROX, FZILX, and the rest carry 0% expense ratios.
+Nothing beats this.

-• Active Trader Pro — A downloadable desktop platform with Level 2 quotes, real-time analytics, and customizable dashboards.
+• Active Trader Pro — A downloadable desktop platform with Level 2 quotes, real-time analytics, and customizable dashboards for the serious crowd.

 • Full-service retirement accounts — Traditional IRA, Roth IRA, SEP-IRA, SIMPLE IRA, Solo 401(k)s.
 They cover everything.

-• Cash management — The Fidelity Cash Management Account functions like a checking account with ATM fee reimbursements worldwide.
-(Honestly, I think this feature alone is underrated and more people should be using it.)
+• Cash management — The Fidelity Cash Management Account works like a checking account with ATM fee reimbursements worldwide.
+One thing to know: this feature is seriously underrated and deserves more attention.

 • Basket trading — Build custom portfolios of up to 50 stocks/ETFs and trade them as a single unit.